prometheusresearch/htsql/doc/introduction.rst

       FROM "ad"."school" AS "school"
       ORDER BY 1 ASC

-*On the left is an HTSQL query, on the right is the equivalent SQL*
+*On the left is an HTSQL query, on the right is SQL it is translated to.*

 HTSQL wraps your existing existing relational database, transparently handling SQL complexities for you.
 The current version of HTSQL supports